MinnPost/object-sync-for-salesforce/docs/readme.md

     This is a full list of all the developer hooks in the plugin.
 Each hook indicates what file contains it, and where the documentation for it resides.

+    We've also created a document where we'd like to list plugins that use these hooks.
+[Take a look](./example-extending-plugins.md), and/or submit others that you know about.

 9. [Code documentation](./code/index.html)

     This is an auto generated system that documents all of the PHP classes in the plugin.
 This is a good way for PHP developers to look through what the code is doing.